marcelinollano/microclip/README.md

 ### Conclusions

 It is amazing that this thing actually works.
 It has a problem though.
 You really need to be still to get the lens to focus and see something.
 I have to take lots of photos just to get one that looks right.
-I like that I can take with me this lens instead of the original design, but it makes sense to have something sit on a table for the stability.
+I like that I can take with me this lens instead of the original design, but it makes sense to have something that sits on a table for the stability and easier focus.

-Anyway, all of that is not a deal breaker.
-It is really nice to have a sort of microscope in your pocket.
-Lets go explore the micro-world!
+Anyway, lets go explore the micro-world!